Vaccines at Animal Care Clinic

 However, today’s reports show that not nearly enough animals are getting vaccinated.
 Let’s all work to change that.

-Your cat needs “core” vaccines and may need “non-core” vaccines.
-Core vaccines for cats include canine parvovirus, canine distemper, infectious canine hepatitis, and rabies.
-Core inoculations for cats include feline panleukopenia, feline calicivirus, feline rhinotracheitis, and rabies.
+Your pet needs “core” vaccines and may need “non-core” vaccines, depending on their lifestyle and environment.
+Core vaccines for dogs include canine parvovirus, canine distemper, infectious canine hepatitis, and rabies.
+Core vaccines for cats include feline panleukopenia, feline calicivirus, feline rhinotracheitis, and rabies.

-Depending on your cat your vet may recommend other vaccines as well.
+Depending on your cat's activities, the veterinarian may recommend other vaccines as well.
 For instance, if your cat is at risk of developing feline leukemia, your vet may advise a vaccine to help combat the chance.
+Depending on your dog's needs and lifestyle, the veterinarian may recommend vaccinations to help prevent Lyme disease, Leptospirosis, and Bordetella (infectious kennel cough).

 Are There Side Effects to Vaccinating?

-Usually, no. Vaccines are safe and well-vetted, and we’ve been using the same ones on cats for years.
-At most, some cats may experience a bit of mild fever or discomfort associated with the low dose of the disease they’ve received.
+Usually, no. Vaccines are safe and well-vetted.
+While we’ve been using the same vaccines on pets for years, the science and safety of said vaccines have advanced and improved.
+At most, some pets may experience a bit of mild fever or discomfort associated with the low dose of the disease they’ve received at the injection site.
 In rare cases, however, you may notice a serious allergic reaction: itching and swelling of the skin and face, vomiting and diarrhea, or difficulty breathing.
 If you notice any of this, please seek veterinary assistance right away.

 Mostly, though, vaccinations are a routine part of any pet’s life, and there’s nothing for you to worry about.